jbcodeforce/flink-studies/docs/coding/flink-sql.md

 );
 ```

-They are dynamic, because they change overtime, and some tables are more a changelog stream than static tables.
-Grouping statement creates tables with update row semantic.
+Those tables are dynamic, because they change overtime, and some tables are more a changelog stream than static tables.

-The following diagram illustrates the main concepts: the `shipments` table keeps track of good shipments while the `inventory` keeps the current quantity of each item.
+The following diagram illustrates the main processing concepts: the `shipments` table keeps track of product shipments while the `inventory` keeps the current quantity of each item.
 The insert statement is the stream processing to update the inventory from the new shipment records.
 This SQL statement uses the sum aggregator operation on the count for each item.
 The items are shuffled to group them by item.

 ![](./diagrams/sql-table-stream.drawio.png)

 The SQL is applied to the stream of data, data is not stored in Flink.
-The events can be insert, update or delete record in the table.
-The diagram illustrates that on the sink level a first event is created to remove the Card item stock and send a new message with the new count.
+The events can be `insert`, `update` or `delete` record in the table.
+The diagram illustrates that, at the sink level, the first events reflect adding items to the inventory, while when there is an update to the Card inventory, a first record is created to remove the current stock of Card item and send a new message with the new stock value (2 cards).
+This last behavior is due to the `group by` semantic, and the fact that the right 'table' is an update only table, while the left one ia an append only table.

 Dynamic Table can also being persisted in Kafka Topic, so table definition includes statement on how to connect to Kafka.
 When doing batch processing the sink can be a table in database or a csv file on the filesystems.

-Note that SQL Client executes each INSERT INTO statement as a single Flink job. `STATEMENT SET` can be used to group insert statements.
-It executes statements asynchronously, the job manager schedules the job to the task managers.
+Note that SQL Client executes each INSERT INTO statement as a single Flink job. `STATEMENT SET` can be used to group insert statements (into a set).
+As the  job manager schedules the job to the task managers, SQL statements are executed asynchronously.
 While for batch processing; developer can set `set table.dml-sync option to true`

 With streaming, the "ORDER BY" is one time ascending order, with batch it can apply to anything.
+In Streaming, SQL `ORDER BY` is only based on time ascending sorting.

-SQL client can intract in interactive mode or [using a SQL file)(https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sqlclient/#execute-sql-files) to process to the server.
+SQL client can intract in interactive mode or [using a SQL file](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sqlclient/#execute-sql-files) to process to the server.

 ## Programming model

-* Start Flink server using docker ([start with docker compose](./firstapp.md/#docker-compose-for-dev-environment))
+* Start Flink server using docker ([start with docker compose](./firstapp.md/#docker-compose-for-dev-environment) or on [k8s](./k8s-deploy.md)).
 * If not done yet, create the SQL client docker image ([]())
 * Start by creating a java application (quarkus create app for example or using maven) and a Main class.
 See code in [flink-sql-quarkus](https://github.com/jbcodeforce/flink-studies/blob/master/flink-sql-quarkus/) folder.
 * Add dependencies in the pom